rabbitmq/rabbitmq-website/site/oauth2-examples.md

 #### Demo 1: Launch RabbitMQ with custom scopes in scope field

-To launch RabbitMq with scope mappings and with *custom scopes* in the `scope` field we run the following command:
+To launch RabbitMq with scope mappings and with *custom scopes* in the `scope` field you run the following command:

 <pre class="lang-bash">
 CONFIG=rabbitmq-scope-aliases.config make start-rabbitmq